VirtualPlanetaryLaboratory/vplanet/examples/DiffLimWaterEscape/README.rst

-Accumulation of Atmospheric Oxygen due to Water Photolysis and Hydrogen Escape on the TRAPPIST-1 planets b and e with the LS16 Water loss model (author Megan Gialluca)
+Accumulation of Atmospheric Oxygen due to Water Photolysis and Hydrogen Escape on the TRAPPIST-1 planets b and e with the LS16 Water loss model
 ==================================================

 Overview